 The restructuring is generally expected to not affect the retail functions of “spoke” post offices, including PO box service.

-DeJoy, speaking at the American Enterprise Institute in July 2022, said he plans to consolidate 500 facilities that USPS processes and moves mail through down to about 65 or 75 regional hubs.
+DeJoy, speaking at the American Enterprise Institute in July 2022, said he plans to consolidate 500 facilities USPS processes and moves mail through down to about 65 or 75 regional hubs.

 Dimondstein said APWU remains unsure if the S&DC consolidation effort is going to improve or diminish USPS service.

 “Our feelings are mixed,” he said.
 “If they’re going to diminish service, then we’re going to unite with the people of the country to say no. If it’s going to improve service — even if it’s going to be a transition that’s going to be challenging — then we have a very different view of it.”

 Dimonstein said the union opposes any effort by USPS to reduce hours or eliminate the retail operations at those post offices.